-Working with KPMG in the US, this organization redefined the brand and value of IA within the business.
+Working with KPMG, this organization redefined the brand and value of IA within the business.
+Key benefits include:

-- More meaningful dialogue about risk and risk responses; IA's stakeholders gained a stronger sense of trust with the IA process. - Clarity into the value IA provides in understanding risk and how it should be managed. - More agility in ways of working and meeting stakeholder needs by streamlining internal practices.

-Improved audit insights through concise, empirical data to help make decisions informed by data analytics and visualization.

-Improved transparency into audit results through closer collaboration with audit stakeholders, earlier communication and more impactoriented and timely reporting.
+- More meaningful dialogue about risk and risk responses; IA's stakeholders gained a stronger sense of trust with the IA process. - Clarity into the value IA provides in understanding risk and how it should be managed. - More agility in ways of working and meeting stakeholder needs by streamlining internal practices. - Improved audit insights through concise, empirical data to help make decisions informed by data analytics and visualization. - Improved transparency into audit results through closer collaboration with audit stakeholders, earlier communication, and more impact oriented and timely reporting.